-The process by which the Compliance mailbox is provided unlimited storage is by adding 100GB blocks of space as required.
+The process by which the Compliance mailbox is provided 1.5TB of storage is by adding 100GB blocks of space as required.
 Thus you start with 100GB and when you exceed that another 100GB is added and so on.
 You can read about this in more detail here:

 Now the capabilities and capacities of each of these individual mailboxes is defined in the Exchange Online limits, which currently are: